actiontech/dble/docs/CONTRIBUTING.md

 # Contribution Guide
-dble is a community driven open source project and we welcome any contributor.This guide documents the best way to make various types of contribution to dble, including what is required before submitting a code change.
+OBsharding-D is a community driven open source project and we welcome any contributor.This guide documents the best way to make various types of contribution to OBsharding-D, including what is required before submitting a code change.
 Of course, contributing doesn't just mean writing code.
 Improving documentation and reporting bugs are also welcome.

 ## Contributing Bug Reports